iCheeSaif/ServiceNow-Script-Tracker/README.md

 🪄 How to Use

 1️⃣ Commit the provided update set to your instance.
-2️⃣ In your background script, call the ScriptProgressTracker Script Include and pass a custom prefix.
+2️⃣ In your server script(Business Rule,Background Script, Fixed Script, Any Server Side) , call the ScriptProgressTracker Script Include and pass a custom prefix.

 Example Script